MIC+ installation guide

 1. Edit Config File:

-• Open a terminal window and type in:
+• Open a terminal window and type:

 sudo nano /boot/firmware/config.txt